SINTEF/dlite/doc/user_guide/concepts.md

 Hence, metadata are instances, too.

 At the lowest level of abstraction we have the actual data or *data instances*.
-For historical reasons and compatibility with SOFT, are the metadata (or data models) that describe *data instances* called *entities*.
+Metadata that describe *data instances* are (for historical reasons and compatibility with SOFT) called *entities*.
 *Entities* are instances of the *EntitySchema*.
-The *EntitySchema* is an instance of the *BasicMetadataSchema* and an instance of itself (meaning that it can be used to describe itself).
+The *EntitySchema* is an instance of the *BasicMetadataSchema*, which is an instance of itself (meaning that it can be used to describe itself).
 Hence, in DLite **everything is an instance**.
 This has a practical implication that the API for instances can be applied to all metadata